Julian Assange could face rape charges in Sweden after prosecutors said they were reexamining allegations made against him.

-The 47-year-old has spent his first night in custody after being convicted of breaching bail following a dramatic arrest at the Ecuadorian embassy in London,.
+The 47-year-old has spent his first night in custody after being convicted of breaching bail following a ,.
 He is facing extradition to the US on charges of conspiring to break into a classified government computer which, on conviction, could attract a maximum jail sentence of five years, according to the US Department of Justice.

 But WikiLeaks editor Kristinn Hrafnsson expressed concern there could be more serious charges awaiting Assange.